Aladdin-ADD/test262/INTERPRETING.md

 ### `locale`

-The `locale` attribute allows tests to declare specific information regarding locale specificity.
+The `locale` attribute allows tests to declare explicit information regarding locale specificity.

 - **`tags`** A list of valid language tags or subtags found in this test.
 Use IANA Language Subtag Registry to validate.